PNR Metro Commuter Line: Route

+Stations in italics are either under construction, not yet operational, or have been closed.

 The line was open from 4:29 a.m.
 PHT (UTC+8) until 9:42 p.m. on a daily basis.
 It operated almost every day of the year unless special schedules were announced.
 During Holy Week, a public holiday in the Philippines, the line is closed for annual maintenance, owing to fewer commuters and traffic around the metro.
 Normal operation resumed after Easter Sunday.

 Existing infrastructure

 Station layout

 All stations are at-grade, with most stations using a side platform layout.
 Most have only basic amenities, platforms and ticket booths.
 Rehabilitated stations along the Metro Manila line have been fitted with ramps for passengers using wheelchairs.
 Several stations have extended platforms, having an upper platform catering to DMU services, and a lower platform for regular locomotive-hauled services.
 As of August 2017, most of the stations are being extended and equipped with platform-length roofing, better ticketing office, and restrooms.